Darling Downs: Industry

 The Queensland Gas Pipeline oil pipeline and the Roma to Brisbane Pipeline, Australia's first natural gas pipeline both cross the region from west to east.
-There are two coal mines, New Acland Mine and Cameby Downs coal mine and a number of power stations situated on the Downs, including the Millmerran Power Station, Oakey Power Station, Darling Downs Power Station and the Kogan Creek Power Station.
-Tarong Power station is building the state's largest grid battery storage project.
+There are three coal mines, New Acland Mine, Kogan Creek Mine and Cameby Downs coal mine and a number of power stations situated on the Downs, including the Millmerran Power Station, Oakey Power Station, Darling Downs Power Station and the Kogan Creek Power Station.
+Tarong Power Station is building the state's largest grid battery storage project.
 The Dingo Fence starts at the town of Jimbour across the country to the Great Australian Bight.
 Mining exploration leases cover more than 90% of the Darling Downs.
+The western Downs has seen a massive installation of coal seam gas wells.

-After agriculture and mining, manufacturing is the next most important sector.
+After agriculture and mining and manufacturing are the next most important sectors.
 Manufacturing focuses on food and beverages but also the production of machinery, equipment and metal products.

 Agriculture

 The region produces around one quarter of the state's agricultural output.
 Water for irrigation is mostly sourced from groundwater from alluvial aquifers.
 Water is also extracted from streams, off-stream reservoirs and on-farm dams.
 The lower temperatures of the milder summers in the Stanthorpe and Killarney regions allows farmers to grow lettuce, celery, brassicas and potato.

 The Darling Downs contains the largest deposit of rich black agricultural soils in Australia.
 A commonly grown grass species Panicum coloratum, also known as Bambatsi, is well-suited for pastures used for grazing because it is suitable to the heavy-cracking clay soils found in the area.
 The eastern Downs feature a wide range of soil types.

 Brothers Friedrich Wilhelm Ernst Ziesemer and Theodor Martin Peter Ziesemer were significant pioneers of large scale wheat farming on the Darling Downs.